mjf1406/worksheet-generators/README.md

 - Groups: need to optimistically update the cached data
 - when editing a group's members or creating a group, should be able to set the selected students to the opposite of another group, e.g. I want Group B to be all the students not in Group A
 - BUG: fixed a bug that would cause the mouse to click through the sorting dropdown.
 I have spent nearly 2 hours of this POS bug and I cannot fix it.
 I want to die. wtf...
-- tools: Points -- move the current open class page to this page
 - my classes: Open -- make this a dashboard for the teacher to see
   - behavior streaks
     - positive